Premium Report - UTM Reports

 If you're unfamiliar with UTM parameters or need help configuring them for your ad campaigns, you may want to check out our UTM guide here

 As Premium Reports, these are available on all Paid Plans of Report Toaster.
-You can access them by logging in to your account and then signing up here at any time.
+If you aren't signed up, follow these steps here to upgrade your account.

-Here are a few terms to be familiar with in order to understand UTM & Google Ad reports:
+Here are a few terms to be familiar with in order to understand these UTM reports:

 1.)
 First Visit/UTM source: The UTM Source portion in the link the user first clicked to get to my store prior to completing their purchase.